Šarūnas Vasiliauskas

-Šarūnas Vasiliauskas (born 27 March 1989) is a Lithuanian professional basketball player.
-He played as a point guard.
+Šarūnas Vasiliauskas (born 27 March 1989) is a Lithuanian former professional basketball player.
+He is also the current director of basketball operations for the Lithuanian Basketball League team Jonava Hipocredit.

 Professional career

 On 8 August 2016, Vasiliauskas signed with Joventut Badalona.
 On 14 December 2016, he parted ways with Joventut after averaging 5.3 points in Liga ACB.
 The next day, he signed with Turkish club Uşak Sportif for the rest of the season.

 On 19 July 2017, he signed with Turkish club Trabzonspor of the Basketbol Süper Ligi (BSL).

 On 28 June 2018, he signed with Gaziantep of the Basketbol Süper Ligi (BSL).

 On 18 July 2020, he has signed with Petkim Spor of the Turkish Basketball Super League.

 On 22 July 2021, he has signed with CSO Voluntari of the Liga Națională.

 On 7 June 2022, Vasiliauskas signed with the Scarborough Shooting Stars of the CEBL.

 On 25 July 2023, Vasiliauskas announced his retirement.
 However, Vasiliauskas decided to continue his career with Lithuanian third-tier side BC Omega-Tauras-LSU.